Australian travelling with family arrested on firearms charges boarding a Ko Samui flight - Thai Examiner

 He has been transferred to Bophut Police Station where he is being held as legal proceedings are processed against him.

-Police are understood to be satisfied that Mr Bassal did not purchase the firearm to commit an offence in Thailand nor did he appear to have a criminal background or be linked to transnational crime.
+Police are understood to be satisfied that the arrested man did not purchase the firearm to commit an offence in Thailand nor did he appear to have a criminal background or be linked to transnational crime.

-Mr Bassal and his family were involved in a high-profile shooting in the Ingleburn suburb of Sydney in March 2016, six and half years ago.

-Arrested man was injured in March 2016 when his older brother was gunned down in the Ingleburn suburb of Sydney in a business dispute over signage

 Join the Thai News forum, follow Thai Examiner on Facebook here